 115.11(b): The incumbent Agency PREA Compliance Coordinator was promoted to the permanent position of State Program Administrator Manager Senior, with the working title of Program Manager/PREA, on December 15, 2021.
 She previously held this position in an acting capacity beginning September 1, 2020.
 This position is an upperlevel position within the agency and is a direct report to the Office of Special Investigations (OSI) Corrections Investigations Director.
 Based on an interview with the Commissioner, the Agency PREA Compliance Coordinator has a direct line to him on matters that need his direct attention.
 The PREA Compliance Coordinator's job description comprehensively outlines the incumbent's duties, responsibilities, and authority.
-Based on the auditor's interview with the PREA Compliance Coordinator, she dedicates her full-time efforts toward developing, implementing, and overseeing the agency's efforts to comply with the standards in all the Minnosota DOC state and contract facilities.
+Based on the auditor's interview with the PREA Compliance Coordinator, she dedicates her full-time efforts toward developing, implementing, and overseeing the agency's efforts to comply with the standards in all the Minnesota DOC state and contract facilities.
 Based on the position status and the support received from the OSI Director and Executive Leadership, she has sufficient authority to carry out her duties; however, while 100% of her efforts are invested in PREA compliance, she is still unable to provide sufficient oversight to all 11 facility PREA Compliance Managers (PCM), develop policy, monitor investigations, manage the PREA database, and publish the required reports.
 She explained to the auditor that she would benefit from support staff to enforce the agency's PREA program, assist with data management, support training efforts, and maintain policy and procedure updates, especially after the number of audit deficiencies identified during the audits in the third cycle.
 As part of her responsibilities she oversees Field Services PREA and manages PREA-related contracts not previously assigned to this position.
-As of May 2023, a PCM was allocated for Community Services.
-The agency has seen an increase in PREA cases from 2017 to 2022 of 2286%; 2020-2022 saw an 817% increase; and there was a 102% increase in cases from 2021 to 2022.
-She has requested additional personnel be designated to this unit to assist with these duties and feels it is necessary for the program's effectiveness.
+The agency has seen an increase in PREA cases from 2017 to 2022 of 2286%; an 817% increase in 2020-2022; and a 102% increase in cases from 2021 to 2022.
+The PREA Coordinator has requested additional personnel be designated to this unit to assist with these duties and feels it is necessary for the program's effectiveness.
 Additional positions were requested through the legislative process by the agency but as of June 2023 no positions had been allocated for staffing.
-One grant funded position was been allocated and a candidate was onboarded just before the Faribault audit.
-An interview with the agency's Commissioner confirmed that several positions had been awarded through legislative action which, should allow the Coordinator better management of her responsibilities.
-At the end of the post-audit period these positions still had not been funded/filled resulting in the Agency PREA Compliance Coordinator still not having sufficient time to manage all the responsibilities of her role.
-The auditor concured that the responsibilities of this position are more than can be managed by one person and in order to fully comply with this standard, will need additional assistance, primarily through assignment of additional support staff.
+One grant funded position was allocated and a candidate onboarded.
+An interview with the agency's Commissioner confirmed that several positions had been awarded through legislative action which should allow the Coordinator better management of her responsibilities.
+At the end of the post audit period these positions still had not been funded/filled resulting in the Agency PREA Compliance Coordinator still not having sufficient time to manage all the responsibilities of her role.
+The auditor concurred that the responsibilities of this position are more than can be managed by one person and in order to fully comply with this standard, will need additional assistance, primarily through assignment of additional support staff.
 As a result, the facility entered a 180-day corrective action period to remedy this deficiency.
-To become compliant, the agency was required to adequately staff the PREA Coordinator's Office to allow the

-PREA Compliance Coordinator enough time and resources to manage all of the agency's PREA responsibilities.
+To become compliant, the agency was required to adequately staff the PREA Coordinator's Office to allow the PREA Coordinator enough time and resources to manage all of the agency's PREA responsibilities.